WarcraftPriests/sl-shadow-priest/soulbinds/README.md

 # Soulbind Results

-Each soulbind is simmed with all the possible paths with the top 2 or 3 conduits depending on the path chosen.
-When slotting a conduit we are only slotting the rank1 version of that conduit for now.
+Each Soulbind is simmed with all the possible DPS paths with the top 2 or 3 Conduits at rank 7 depending on the path chosen.

 ## Night Fae
 ### Acronyms